 Holy Cross Anglican Primary School is located on the beautiful island of Ambergris Caye, Belize.
 Founded in September 2006, our school educates over 450 students from preschool to Standard 6 (8th grade).
 This is not your typical school, though it may look so from the outside.
 What makes us different?

-- Our Community.
-Our school is located in – and draws many of it’s students from – the poorer neighborhood of San Mateo, which at one time won the dubious honor of being recognized as the most at risk community in all of Belize by the Red Cross.
+Our Community.
+Our school is located in – and draws many of its students from – the poorer neighborhood of San Mateo, which at one time won the dubious honor of being recognized as the most at risk community in all of Belize by the Red Cross.
 This means many of our families face incredible need and, though hard working, often struggle to provide the necessities for their children.

-- What we offer our students: We’re not just providing an education, we seek to provide an excellent education that meets the needs of the modern world.
+What we offer our students: We’re not just providing an education; we seek to provide an excellent education that meets the needs of the modern world.
 To do this we have a computer lab, a well-stocked library, and a literacy program.
 We also strive to provide excellent resources for our teachers.
 To provide for the health of our students, we provide a nutritious lunch, dental care and volunteer doctors.
 Finally, for those who cannot afford their own, we provide the pencils, paper, shoes, scholarships and more so they can attend school.

-- We embrace visitors & volunteers: What we have to offer, we can only give because it was given to us first.
+We embrace visitors and volunteers: What we have to offer, we can only give because it was given to us first.
 This means we rely heavily on donations.
 Our school was built and is maintained by volunteers and all of our school supplies are donated by visiting families and individuals.
 So if you are coming to the island – or you know someone who is – please visit us.
 We’d love to meet you.

 You’d expect a school like this to have a great story behind it.
 And we do.
 Great people too.
 Francis and Vernon, two missionaries from Virginia, founded Holy Cross School in 2016.
 They saw the incredible need for a new school in San Pedro – the existing schools were full and then some – and, unlike many who would have just felt sad about the need, they did something about it.
 In just five years they took a muddy lagoon and turned it into the school you see today.
-Read more of the history or watch these videos.